Aid Information & Policies

 Satisfactory Academic Progress Policy

-To be eligible for aid, students must maintain a minimum cumulative GPA.
-A minimum 2.0 or higher cumulative GPA is required at the end of each term.
-A drop below a cumulative 2.0 GPA will result in one term of warning status, allowing time to bring cumulative GPA above 2.0 before losing aid.
-Failure to meet the minimum 2.0 cumulative GPA requirement at the end of the warning term will result in financial aid suspension.
+To remain in good status, students must maintain a minimum 2.0 cumulative GPA, measured at the end of each term.
+Failure to meet this standard will result in one term of warning status.
+Failure to meet this standard at the end of the warning term will result in suspended status.

-To remain in good standing, students must complete minimum term credits per the chart below, for their student level (undergraduate/post-baccalaureate or graduate).
-Failure to complete the credits needed for good standing will result in either warning or suspension status, as indicated.
-Pre-university remedial credits are counted in both the earned hours and attempted hours each term for the minimum term credit completion requirement.
+To remain in good status, students must complete minimum term credits specified below for their student level (undergraduate/post-baccalaureate or graduate/doctoral.
+Failure to meet this standard will result in either warning or suspension status as noted below.
+NOTE: Pre-university (remedial) credits are counted in both earned and attempted hours for minimum term credit completion calculation.

 Enrollment StatusCredits at the End of 10th DayGood Standing – Earned CreditsWarning – Earned CreditsSuspension – Earned Credits